mdsol/appconnect-ios/README.md

 1. Import the linked CRF into Rave for a subject of your choosing.
 2. Log in with the sample app using the credentials of the subject you chose.

-> You should see two forms, Form 1 and Form 2.
+> As general user sees an Image Capture form that opens a form for user to take a picture or load an image from library.
+As Rave registered user, addition to ImageCapture form you should see two more forms, Form 1 and Form 2.
 Form 1 opens as one page.
 Form 2 opens as multiple pages.

 # Using the API in your own application #